 A thesis is a major undertaking that involves a significant commitment by the student and the faculty members that support the student.
 In order to successfully meet all the requirements, the student must work closely with his or her advisor and Thesis Committee Chair to design an appropriate research plan and course schedule.
-Students considering the thesis option should consult their advisor and the Student Services Office as early in the program as possible to ensure that all requirements are met.
+Students considering the thesis option should meet with the MLIS Program Director, Paul Jaeger, (pjaeger@umd.edu) as early in the program as possible to discuss the thesis process and to ensure that all requirements are met.